moontowncitizen/constitutional_courier_qt/README.md

 # Constitutional Courier

 **Constitutional Courier** is a modern desktop application designed to provide an elegant and intuitive way to explore the United States Constitution.
 Built with Python and PyQt5, it offers a user-friendly interface that allows users to read, search, and navigate through constitutional texts seamlessly.
+All offline and simple.
+This is a derivitive of my GTK app which is much prettier https://github.com/moontowncitizen/constitutional_courier

 ![Constitutional Courier Screenshot](app.png)
-*(Note: Replace 'app.png' with the screenshot of your application)*

 ## Features